ibm-cloud-docs/openshift/edge-classic-nlb.md

 [Classic]{: tag-classic-inf}

 In the following steps, you add the `dedicated=edge` label to worker nodes on each public or private VLAN in your cluster.
 This label is used to deploy your network load balancers (NLBs) to those worker nodes only.
-You can deploy both public and private NLBs can deploy to edge worker nodes.
+Both public and private NLBs can be deployed to edge worker nodes.
+{: shortdesc}

 If you plan to use an existing worker pool, the pool must span all zones in your cluster and have at least two worker nodes per zone.
 You can label the worker pool with `dedicated=edge` by using the [`ibmcloud oc worker-pool label set` command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_label_set).
 {: note}

-Before you begin
+### Before you begin
+{: #edge-nlb-classic-prereqs}

 * Ensure that you have the following [{{site.data.keyword.cloud_notm}} IAM roles](/docs/openshift?topic=openshift-iam-platform-access-roles):
     * Any platform access role for the cluster